JCM01cfg/PIC64GX-HSS-Changes/README.md

-The purpose of this repository is to track the changes made to the pic64gx1000 HSS files to get the debugger up and running on the pic64gx1000 Curiosity Kit.
+The purpose of this repository is to track the changes made to the pic64gx1000 HSS files to get the JTAG Debugging Interface up and running on the pic64gx1000 Curiosity Kit.

 -----------------------------------------------------------------------